TEXTILE EXCHANGE ORGANIC COTTON ROUND TABLE

 Jimmy Wedel, President, Texas Organic Cotton Marketing Cooperative

 Cara Chacon, VP, Social and Environmental Responsibility

 Members of the Organic Cotton Collective Impact (OCCI) initiative then presented the progress being made and the next steps of the collaboration between Textile Exchange, OCA and the wider organic cotton sector.

 Arun Ambatipudi, Co-Founder and Advisor, Chetna Organic

 Liesl Truscott, Director of European & Materials Strategy, Textile Exchange

-Updates about each region’s production trends, future outlook, and progress of some of the key regional initiatives.
+This session provided insights from key regional representatives on each region’s production trends, future outlook, and the progress of key regional initiatives.
 Each regional representative posed a challenge that the region is currently facing and invited attendees to join them in co-creating a solution during the lunch break.